-By all appearances, Theresa Flores was an average teenager.
-She came from the suburbs of an upper-middle-class Catholic family.
-However, her parents had no idea that their precious, well-mannered daughter would fall into the clutches of sexual slavery.
-When her father’s job relocated her family to Detroit, Theresa became “the new girl” at school and struggled to fit in.
-That’s why she was thrilled when an older boy noticed her.
-But his affection turned to abuse, blackmail, and eventually full-blown sex slavery.
-Theresa was too ashamed and scared to tell anyone about her pain, least of all her parents.
-She finally escaped her bondage and founded the SOAP campaign—a way to speak out about her experiences and offer hope to future victims.
-Her voice, once silenced, is now a powerful tool that gives strength and courage to adolescents in sexual slavery.
+By all appearances, Theresa Flores was an average suburban teenager growing up in an upper middle-class family.
+Her parents had no idea that their precious, well-mannered daughter would fall into the clutches of sexual slavery.
+When her father’s job relocated her family to Detroit, Theresa became the "new girl” at school and struggled to fit in.
+She was thrilled when an older boy noticed her, but his affection soon turned to abuse and blackmail.
+Trafficked for two years by her "boyfriend" and his cousins, Theresa was too ashamed and scared to tell anyone, even her parents.
+She finally escaped when her family moved again.
+Years later, Theresa founded the SOAP campaign as a way to fight back, raise awareness, and help rescue others from bondage.
+Her voice, once silenced, has become both a powerful weapon against the evil of sex trafficking and an instrument of strength and courage, offering hope to victims and survivors of sexual slavery.